miguelrcborges/blog/content/self-hosted.md

 I would recommend you to start on replit.
 You can host there stuff for absolutely free.
 On Whoogle's GitHub page you even have a one click deploy to create your instance.

-Once you find yourself limited to what if offers you, rent a server and start hosting this basic stuff that I also host, cause you most likely would use it too.
+Once you find yourself limited to what replit offers you, rent a server and start hosting this basic stuff that I also host, cause you most likely would use it too.